opral/monorepo/rfcs/sdk-js/RFC.md

 ### `*.svelte`

-We need to retrieve the lookup function from the context and then call the store.
-We now have a reactive Heading inside the component.
+We need to retrieve the lookup function from the context and then call it.

 ```diff
 +<script lang="ts">